Learn to solo with my jazz eBook

 When writing a tune, the songwriter looks for notes that stand out on the strong beats.
 When these chosen notes are brought out into the spotlight, they need to be making a statement worthy of their momentary prominence.
 If working from the diatonic scale, there are seven notes from which to choose.

 As I’ve said before, when improvising, we are, in a sense, writing a new tune in the moment.
-As jazz musicians, we are composing on the spot.
+As jazz musicians, we are composing on the spot so learn to solo creatively.

 The most forceful statement is note 1: the tonic.
 The British National Anthem states its case pretty assertively by kicking off with two of them.